WriterBewareLogoSmall

 One-size-fits-all editing or assessing, all comers accepted.

 As noted above, expert editors have areas of specialization that reflect their experience.
-The skills required to edit or critique a romance novel, for instance, are quite different from those needed for a work of narrative nonfiction; and copy editing skills are not the same as line editing skills.
+The skills required to edit or critique a romance novel, for instance, are quite different from those needed for a work of narrative nonfiction.
+And copy editing is not the same as line editing.

 That’s not to say a single editor won’t possess multiple skill sets–but it’s unlikely that one person will be able to provide every kind of editing for any and all subjects and genres with equal effectiveness.